marioguerriero/coiote-project/README.md

 make feasibility-check
 ```

+All the instances include in the `input' directory could be solved at once by executing the `solveAll.sh` script.

 The file `data/results.xlsx` contains a detailed description of the results obtained by resolving the instances given by the problem.